COMFORTABLE INTO THE WEEKEND

 SATURDAY: Mostly sunny.
 Warm.
 Humidity rises late.
 HIGH: 84 LOW: 62

 MONDAY: Partly sunny.
 Warm, humid and breezy.
-Showers and thunderstorms at times.
+Showers and thunderstorms... mostly early.
 HIGH: 83 LOW: 60

 WEDNESDAY: Partly cloudy.
-Hot, humid and breezy.
+Hot, muggy, and breezy.
 A chance of late thunderstorms.
-HIGH: 91
+HIGH: 92 LOW: 71

+THURSDAY: Hot and muggy with partly cloudy skies and isolated storms.
+HIGH: 90

 Copyright 2022 WBAY.
 All rights reserved.